 What is Alternative Education?

 Alternative education is simply education which differs from mainstream pedagogical approaches.
-Free Spirits offers holistic education and childcare, which focuses on developing the child as a whole physical, intellectual and spiritual being.
+Free Spirits offers alternative, holistic education and childcare, which focuses on developing the child as a whole physical, intellectual and spiritual being.

 Mainstream schools have been described by international education advisor Sir Ken Robinson as ‘factory-style’ education: efficiently processing children in batches into labour units ready for employment, a means to an end.

 Mainstream state schools deliver a curriculum with targets and expectations for children based on their age, regardless of their maturity and rate of development.
-Children aged 0-4 are generally allowed to play and develop at their own rate without pressure, but once they reach school age, they are screened and tested and labelled as failures if they are not found to be meeting 'age-related expectations'.
+Children aged 0-4 are generally allowed to play and develop at their own rate without pressure, but once they reach school age, they are screened and tested and labelled as failures if they are not found to be meeting 'age-related expectations', and they are expected to carry out extra work with the expectation that they will 'catch up'.
 Moreover, these assessments only focus on children's literacy and numeracy abilities, disregarding children's abilities in creative problem solving, artistic expression, social skills, tenacity, innovation, dexterity and physical aptitude.
 This narrow focus of school assessments forces teachers to narrow the focus of their curriculum, placing disproportionate value on literacy and numeracy.
 Alternative education seeks to address this imbalance.

 Roughly half of all UK alternative schools are Steiner Waldorf schools.
 Others include Montessori schools, Forest schools and home education co-operatives.